Kalamansanai/cm-api/README.md

 # DOCKER

-**Replace *cm-api* to your needs**
+**Replace *cm-api* tag to your needs.
+Each project is under a tag** **On DockerHub only 1 repository can be private with free plan so we use tags as a repository**
-Login: `sudo docker login` Username: `ipar4` PSW: `Kiskacsa123`
+Login: `docker login` Username: `ipar4` PSW: `Kiskacsa123`

-Build image: `sudo docker build -t cm-api .` On mac: `docker buildx build --platform linux/amd64 -t cm-api .` **Make sure you include the models and .env file!**
+Build image: `sudo docker build -t cm-api .` On mac: `sudo docker buildx build --platform linux/amd64 -t cm-api .` **Make sure you include the models and .env file!**

 Run image (to test it): `sudo docker run -p 3214:3214 cm-api`

-Push to hub: `sudo docker push ipar4/consumption_meter` (Server will pull from there)
+Create tag: sudo docker tag cm-api ipar4/ipar4-tk:cm-api Push to hub: `sudo docker push ipar4/ipar4-tk:cm-api` (Server will pull from there) Restart container on portainer

 Notes:
-- Backend need a docker volume.
+- Backend needs a docker volume.
 It is configured on portainer.
 Path to volumes on server: /var/lib/docker/volumes